relector-tuxnix/meg4/docs/en/tut_walk.md

 <imgc ../img/tut_walk1.png><fig>The imported sprite sheet</fig>

 As you can see, one character sprite is made up of 4 x 4 sprites.
 Let's display that!
-Press <kbd>F2</kbd> to go to the code editor.
+Press <kbd>F2</kbd> to go to the [Code Editor].

 Display Character
 -----------------